bernhard-42/Alg123d/Readme.md

 So Alg123d

--   removed all implicit computations (e.g. Build contexts, Location context, pending_xxx, last selection) to get compliant with 1)
+-   removes all implicit computations (e.g. Build contexts, Location context, pending_xxx, last selection) to get compliant with 1) and improve on 2)
--   add some (what I think useful) shortcuts and direct API changes to improve on 2) and 3)
+-   adds some (what I think useful) shortcuts and direct API changes to improve on 2) and 3)
+-   adds conversion functions to act on 4)

 ## Overview